19hours/sg-statutes/Acts/Road Traffic Act.md

 (b) if the individual is a repeat offender, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 38 of 2018 wef 02/01/2019]

 [Act 3 of 2017 wef 15/01/2018]

-### No riding of personal mobility device when towed by motor vehicle
+### No riding of personal mobility device, etc., when towed by motor vehicle

-5B\.—(1) An individual must not ride a personal mobility device on a road at any time while the individual riding the device is towed by a motor vehicle or is otherwise holding on to a motor vehicle.
+5B\.—(1) An individual must not ride a personal mobility device or drive a mobility scooter or motorised wheelchair on a road at any time while the individual riding the personal mobility device, or driving the mobility scooter or motorised wheelchair, is towed by a motor vehicle or is otherwise holding on to a motor vehicle.

+[Act 38 of 2018 wef 02/01/2019]

 (2) An individual who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —